dagi420/dagi420/README.md

                              👀 I’m interested in solving problems and enhanching my programming knowledge

-                             🌱 I’m currently learning as an Electrical and Computer Engineer
+                             🌱 I’m  an Electrical and Computer Engineering Graguate

                              💞️ I’m looking to collaborate on creating websites as well as mobile apps